Welcome.

 Maine’s Death with Dignity Act is fully compatible with other end-of-life care, including hospice.
 It is one component of a continuum of care.
 A vast majority of patients (about 90%) who choose medical aid in dying are also enrolled in and receiving hospice care at the time of their death.

-Be aware that some hospice providers are morally opposed to aid in dying, but they have no right to prevent your access to the kind of end-of-life care you want.
+Be aware that some hospice organizations and providers are morally opposed to aid in dying, but they have no right to prevent your access to the kind of end-of-life care you want.

 Are you a Veteran?